Our Core Values

 Interpretive Trips and Clinics

-The OP offers a variety of trips and clinics on nature education and preservation of the outdoors such as hikes at Mt.
-Pisgah Arboretum and clinics on edible mushrooms, and flower and tree identification.
+The OP offers a variety of trips and clinics on nature education and preservation of the outdoors, such as hikes at Mount Pisgah Arboretum and clinics on identifying mushrooms, flowers, and trees.

 Recycling and Composting